AkshayRaul/DevOps-Pipeline/README.md

 #### 2. Datadog Monitoring and Log Processing

 Datadog collects Tomcat and JVM metrics exposed by JMX via the JMXFetch plugin.
 This plugin is built into Datadog’s Java integrations, including the Tomcat integration.
 To begin collecting this data, you will need to install the Datadog Agent on your host.
-The Agent is open source software that forwards metrics, events, and logs from your hosts to Datadog
+The Agent is open source software that forwards metrics, events, and logs from your hosts to Datadog.[source: DataDog Documentation]

 Documentation: https://www.datadoghq.com/blog/analyzing-tomcat-logs-and-metrics-with-datadog/